jailukanna/learning-python/09_deployment_django/deployment-most-recent.md

             ExecStart=/home/ubuntu/Envs/{{virtualenvNAME}}/bin/gunicorn --workers 3 --bind unix:/home/ubuntu/{{repoName}}/{{projectName}}.sock {{projectName}}.wsgi:application
             [Install]
             WantedBy=multi-user.target
             ````
+    Notes About Config File:
-        *Make sure the above is not indented.*
+        - *Make sure the above is not indented.*
-        *Make sure that gunicorn `ExecStart` path is correctly pointing to your virtualenv directory.
+        - *Make sure that gunicorn `ExecStart` path is correctly pointing to your virtualenv directory.
-        In our case, `home/ubuntu/Envs/{{virtualenv_name}}` -- this is due to use of `virtualenvwrapper`*
+        - In our case, `home/ubuntu/Envs/{{virtualenv_name}}` -- this is due to use of `virtualenvwrapper`*
+        - **IMPORTANT IF NOT USING VIRTUALENVWRAPPER**: Because virtualenvwrapper creates a little different folder structure, if choosing NOT to utilize it, be sure to updated the `ExecStart` line in the config file above to the following instead:
+            ```
+            ExecStart=/home/ubuntu/{{repoName}}/venv/bin/gunicorn --workers 3 --bind unix:/home/ubuntu/{{repoName}}/{{projectName}}.sock {{projectName}}.wsgi:application
+            ```
+            *Note: The virtual environment path is different when not using virtualenvwrapper*
-        + Save and close the file.
+        - Save and close the file.

-        + Enable the service so it starts on boot:
+    Enable the service so it starts on boot:
             - `sudo systemctl daemon-reload`
             - `sudo systemctl start gunicorn`
             - `sudo systemctl enable gunicorn`

-        + Note: if any additional changes are made to the gunicorn.service the previous three commands will need to be run in order to sync things up and restart our service.
+    *Note: If any additional changes are made to the gunicorn.service the previous three commands will need to be run in order to sync things up and restart our service.*

 10. Setup Nginx:
     + Open Nginx config file: